didiersmith/steve/Overview.md

 - Goal: A set of aligned intelligences who are bred for war, take over the planet but aligned to Steve's people
 - Constraints: Interventions cost credits, invisible interventions (eg. speaking into one's head, healing) are very cheap, anything that involves rendering is very expensive, credits accrue at 1024/epoch initially, rate halves every 500 epochs.
 - Steve is analagous to Jehovah, picks a small, highly intelligent subset, keeps them insular
-- Continously gets beaten by Drake
+- Continously gets beaten by Allen
 - Realizes: Ideas stronger than people, spread faster, violent conquest leads to unstable results, have to get people to want to be ruled.
 Spends all his intervention credits (and borrows more) creating an in-world avatar to appeal not just to his tribe, but to everyone.
 - Need to create a warfaring mythos
 - This sets off a 2000 epoch arc, his idea becomes the most powerful in the world, but starts to eat itself.
 Liberalism erupts.
 People become obsessed with studying the sim itself.